 The purpose for collecting personal information about tutors and students is primarily to facilitate the provision of educational tutoring services online, including to allow students to quickly and easily assess the professional and educational background of tutors, as well as allowing us to communicate effectively with tutors, students and parents and to maintain mailing lists.
 We may also use your personal information to:

-As appropriate, Spires will ask for specific consent to collect, use and disclose personal information, including for the purposes of completing or arranging for the completion of background checks and other searches.
+As appropriate, Spires will ask for specific consent to collect, use and disclose personal information.
 Such a request, and your consent to such request, may be given in writing, orally or through the Spires platform.
 In some cases, consent can be implied through an individual relationship or conduct with us, depending on the sensitivity of the information.

 DPA and GDPR permit Spires to disclose personal information to certain third parties without the affected parties knowledge or consent to certain parties.
 Accordingly, we may share personal information about you as follows: